NIST Cybersecurity Framework: Overview

 The NIST Cybersecurity Framework (CSF) is a set of guidelines developed by the U.S. National Institute of Standards and Technology (NIST) to help organizations manage and mitigate cybersecurity risks.
 It draws from existing standards, guidelines, and best practices to provide a flexible and scalable approach to cybersecurity.
 The framework provides a high-level taxonomy of cybersecurity outcomes and offers a methodology for assessing and managing those outcomes.
 Additionally, it addresses the protection of privacy and civil liberties in a cybersecurity context.

 The CSF has been translated into multiple languages and is widely used by governments, businesses, and organizations across various sectors.
 According to a 2016 survey, 70% of organizations view the NIST Cybersecurity Framework as a best practice for computer security, though some have noted that implementation can require significant investment.

 The framework is designed to be flexible and adaptable, providing high-level guidance that allows individual organizations to determine the specifics of implementation based on their unique needs and risk profiles.

 Version 1.0 of the framework was published in 2014, primarily targeting operators of critical infrastructure.
 A public draft of Version 1.1 was released for comment in 2017, and the final version was published on April 16, 2018.
 Version 1.1 retained compatibility with the original framework while introducing additional guidance on areas such as supply chain risk management.
-Version 2.0, released in 2024, further expanded the framework's scope and introduced new guidelines on self-assessment and cybersecurity governance.
+Version 2.0 was released in 2024 and is the most current version of the NIST framework.
+This new version made significant updates to Version 1.1, by adding a "Govern" function to the CSF Core, expanding the framework's scope and applicability, and improving readability for non-technical stakeholders.